guettli/deadends-of-it/README.md

 In the year 2001, when I finished my study, I never thought the trend will be like this.
 In the beginning, the language JavaScript was not taken seriously.
 Today JavaScript is even running on the server.

+# Jenkins

+It is still actively used.
+But the future looks black - gitlab is comming: http://sotagtrends.com/?tags=[jenkins,gitlab]